“1.4 Ten Sephiroth of Nothingness, Ten and not nine, ten and not eleven. Understand with Wisdom,

 —- Sepher Yetzirah

-The Tree of Life Sephiroth arrangements in this interpretation use the ten characters of the Indian/Arabic Number system: 0.1.2.3.4.5.6.7.8.9, which are called the Ten Ideal Numbers.
+The Sephiroth arrangements in this Tree of Life construct use the ten characters of the Indian/Arabic Number system: 0.1.2.3.4.5.6.7.8.9, which are also called the Ten Ideal Numbers.
 This is not to be confused with the ‘ideal numbers’ of Kummer or Dedekind’s ‘ideals’ in ‘Ring Theory’.
-I know that there will be considerable push back for using these ten ideal numbers instead of the numbers one thru ten.
-They will argue that the ancient Hebrews didn’t used their letter system to represent numbers and it didn’t have a zero.
-However, it did have tens and hundreds and used the base ten system, and the Kabbalah was developed at a time and in a place where the Arabic number symbols, including the zero symbol, were very much used, and the value of using the zero marker was very much understood and widely used by the Indian, Muslim, and Jewish merchants of the day.
+I know that there will be considerable push back for using these ten ideal numbers instead of the numbers one thru ten that everyone else uses.
+They will certainly argue that the ancient Hebrews used their letter system to represent numbers and it didn’t have a letter for zero, therefore zero is not included.
+However, it did have tens and hundreds and used the base ten system; and furthermore, the Kabbalah was developed at a time and place where the Arabic number symbols, which included the number zero, were very much used.
+The value of using the zero was very much understood and widely used by the Indian, Muslim, and Jewish merchants in the time that the Kabballah was being developed.

-The emphasis on the Supreme Unity represented by the number Zero as opposed to the quantitative singularity represented by the number One, suggests to the reader that there is much more to these statements than what might be seen only with a simple materialistic view, as opposed to, a complicated ethereal view.
-They also suggest that if the reader sees what they are alluding to then they should keep it silent, for therein lies the great secret of the Supreme Spirit of Unity, which is undefinable and infinite, and also very powerful.
-This is the same idea as the Pythagorean notion of the Monad, which he said is not to be confused with the quantitative number one, where the singularity of the ultimate unity of all gives rise to the manifested singularity of one like a reflection of itself as a unified wholeness, a uni-verse.
+The emphasis on the Supreme Unity represented by the number Zero, as opposed to the quantitative singularity represented by the number One, suggests to the reader that there is much more to these statements than what might be simply seen with only a materialistic world view, as opposed to, a more complicated abstract spiritualistic view.
+They also suggest that if the reader sees what they are alluding to, then they should keep it silent, for therein lies the great secret of the Supreme Spirit of Unity, which is undefinable and infinite, as well as very powerful.
+This is the same idea as the Pythagorean notion of the Monad, which he said is not to be confused with the quantitative number one, where the singularity of the ultimate unity of all gives rise to the manifested singularity of one like a reflection of itself as a unified whole; a uni-verse.

-Even the statement of “For the Master is singular, He has no second.
-And before One, what do you count?” may sound obvious to the quantitative thinker as referring to the number one, but to the qualitative thinker, one who is aware of the Ten Ideal Numbers of the Arabic/Indian system of ten numbers, would understand how the number zero is the only number that is uniquely different from all the other numbers.
+Even the statement in the Sepher Yetzirah, “For the Master is singular, He has no second.
+And before One, what do you count?” may sound obvious to the quantitative thinker as referring to the number one, but to the qualitative thinker, a person who is aware of the Ten Ideal Numbers of the Arabic/Indian system, would understand how the qualitive number zero is the only number that is singularly different from all the other quantitative numbers.
 The nature of zero implies the same notion as the monad did for Plato.
 It implies the idea of infinity and eternity, however, because that which is non manifested cannot be defined or described in a material sense, it is only eluded too and danced around in riddles, incomprehensible to those who cannot conceive of nonmaterialistic notions.
 The container of all things is nothing, it is the emptiness of space which holds all mater within it.
 In essence zero is a position within infinity from which all measurement is dependent upon in order to establish a distance or relative value.
 It can also represent the relevant point of view in time and space that is neutral, neither positive nor negative, past or future, odd or even, male or female, the ultimate impartial observer, the ever present now.

 The mastery of the Indian/Arabic system of numbers was well known among the Jews long before the appearance of any Kabbalistic writings.
-The preponderance of many western researchers on insisting that a number system without zero was being discussed in this veiled book of creation called the Sepher Yetzirah is presumptuous and completely ignores the fact that the Hebrew Kabbalah was conceived in a predominantly Islamic society, within which the Jews of the time studied, worked ,and lived with the Indian/Arabic number system which called zero a sifr (cipher).
-It also completely ignores an extensive history of the Jews as traders, not only within the near east, but as far east as India, where zero was well established in their arithmetic system.
+The preponderance of many western researchers on insisting that a number system without zero was being discussed in this veiled book called the Sepher Yetzirah (Book of Creation) is presumptuous and completely ignores the fact that the Hebrew Kabbalah was conceived in a predominantly Islamic society.
+A society within which the Jews of that era would have studied, worked, and lived with the Indian/Arabic number system.
+A number system which called zero a sifr (cipher) or sephira.
+It also completely ignores an extensive history of the Jews as traders, not only within the near east, but as far east as India, where the use of zero was already well established in their mathematic and spiritual systems.

-The Key number used within this lineup of the numbers 0-21 is 6, which is the first perfect number.
-Six is the common denominator of all the numbers being used in the 22 paths of the Tree of Life when reduced down to an idea number digit; that is when all the digit numbers of the paths and spheres are added together and then reduced down to a single digit.
-No other Ideal number will obtain this result with all the ten accumulation points (Sephiroth) equaling the same number.
-This is a result that can’t be achieved without the inclusion of a zero point.
-The numbers of the paths of this Tree of Life system are derived from the 22 numbers of the Tarot, 0 through 21, and the 10 Planets and 12 Signs of the Zodiac (10+12=22).
-Each number with two characters (10, 11, 12, etc…) is split between the two ends of the path so that there is only one digit per path added to the number of each Sephora the path connects to, and zero being added to one end of the path for the single digit numbers (01, 02, 03, etc…).
-The use of the number six as a bases for a numerical thread of continuity lead to some interesting configurations that yielded harmonious patterns that would not have been obvious otherwise.
-There are other patterns that can be observed using other numerical relationships and they have also yielded interesting results but non as harmonious as the use of the number six as the cornerstone to build upon.
+The Key number used within this Tree of Life model’s lineup of the numbers 0-21 is 6, which is considered the first perfect number.
+Six is the common denominator of all the numbers being used in the 22 paths of this Tree of Life when they are reduced; that is when all the digit numbers of the paths and spheres are added together and then reduced down to a single digit.
+This is a result that can’t be achieved without the inclusion of a zero in the calculations.
+The numbers of the paths of this Tree of Life system are derived from the 22 numbers of the Tarot, 0 through 21, which correspond to the Sun, 9 Planets and the 12 Signs of the Zodiac (10+12=22).
+Each number with two characters (10, 11, 12, etc…) is split between the two ends of the path so that there is only a single digit number per path pole added to the number of each Sephora the path connects to.
+The use of this method for establishing a numerical relationship between the pathways and the spheres led me to some interesting path configurations, which yielded several harmonious arrangements that would not have been as evident otherwise.